SoK: Anti-Facial Recognition Technology: Discussion

+\para{Related Surveys.} Two surveys~\cite{meden2021privacy, padilla2015visual}, alluded to in \S\ref{sec:intro}, address topics similar to our work.
+Here, we provide an in-depth comparison to these and emphasize our unique contributions. ~\cite{meden2021privacy} focuses on how a {\em service provider} can build a privacy-preserving FR service (see it's \S II.D), while our work considers how {\em individual users} can use a privacy tool to defend themselves against {\em intrusive} FR services.
+Different from~\cite{meden2021privacy}, our work provides a holistic view of what individual users can do to disrupt FR and a detailed discussion of challenges facing user-centric AFR solutions.

+\looseness=-1 \cite{padilla2015visual} also discusses methods a service provider could use to preserve privacy in a video surveillance setting.
+Furthermore, since ~\cite{padilla2015visual} focuses on video surveillance, rather than image-based FR systems, it explores privacy preservation techniques for video-specific traits like gait, height, and clothing, which dilutes FR-specific content. ~\cite{padilla2015visual} does address face de-identification in its \S3.4.3, but focuses solutions for providers who wish to deanonymize {\em all} faces in their system (e.g. by averaging or blurring them), unlike our focus on protecting individuals from unwanted surveillance.

-As facial recognition (FR) continues to grow in scale and ubiquity, we expect anti-facial recognitions to rise in popularity.
+\para{Concluding Thoughts.} As facial recognition (FR) continues to grow in scale and ubiquity, we expect the demand for anti-facial recognition tools to continue to rise.
 There is an urgent need to think longitudinally about AFR tools, analyzing both their limits and their potential.
 Our paper aims to fill this gap by providing both a framework for discussing AFR proposals and an assessment of the current state of AFR research.

-We find that current AFR tools possess some, but not all, of the traits needed to successfully defeat unwanted FR in the real world.
-Many existing proposals leverage adversarial perturbations to evade FR models, either in the preprocessing $\crc{2}$ or classification $\crc{5}$ stages.
-Such perturbations, while often effective in the short-term, lack long-term guarantees, and cannot fundamentally change FR system behavior in the future.
+Current AFR tools possess some, but not all, of the traits needed to successfully defeat unwanted FR in the real world.
+Many proposals leverage adversarial perturbations to evade FR models, either in the preprocessing $\crc{2}$ or classification $\crc{5}$ stages.
+These are often effective in the short-term, but lack long-term guarantees, and cannot fundamentally change FR system behavior in the future.
 Future AFR proposals may benefit from more exploration of designs that target stages $\crc{1}$ and $\crc{4}$, which could provide wider-reaching protection.

+\para{Acknowledgements.} We thank our anonymous reviewers and shepherd for their insightful feedback.
+This work is supported in part by NSF grants CNS1949650, CNS-1923778, CNS-1705042, by C3.ai DTI, and by the DARPA GARD program.
+Emily Wenger is supported by a GFSD Fellowship and a Harvey Fellowship.
+Both Emily Wenger and Shawn Shan are also supported by Neubauer Fellowships at the University of Chicago.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of any funding agencies.